OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

     = t_1 + p_1t_2.
 $$
 {: refdef}
 Reversing the order exchanges the indices 1 and 2.
-In order to minimize the average time spent testing seeds, it follows that the correct filter order satisfies the inequality:
+In order to minimize the average time spent testing each seed, it follows that the correct filter order satisfies the inequality:
 $$
 	\dfrac{t_1}{1-p_1}\geq \dfrac{t_2}{1-p_2}.
 $$